 With a National Lottery project grant from Arts Council England this arts project aims to collect storeis and experiences of lockdowns from across the town, whilst also sharing with the local community how art can be a powerful way to share experiences.

-I will be working with Artists Katherine Smith, Jill Kennedy McNeil, Annis Joslin, Amanda Holiday and Louise Jordan, community facilitator/collaborator Candice Camacho, and community organisations Safer Hampshire, West End Centre Aldershot, Rushmoor Voluntary Services and Chapel Arts Studios.
+Working with: Artists Katherine Smith, Jill Kennedy McNeill, Annis Joslin, Amanda Holiday and Louise Jordan, community facilitator/collaborator Candice Camacho, and community organisations Safer Hampshire, West End Centre Aldershot, Rushmoor Voluntary Services and Chapel Arts Studios.

-I will be developing communication strategies for sharing lesser heard stories, especially those of women, during lockdown.
-I will then work with a small group of women to creatively share some of these stories publicly.
+To develop communication strategies for sharing lesser heard stories, especially those of women, during lockdown.
+Working with a small group of women to creatively share some of these stories publicly.
 All of this work will become part of the wider archive of lockdown being collected by the local area.